Bruno Braquehais

-Auguste Bruno Braquehais (January 28, 1823 – February 13, 1875) was a French photographer active primarily in Paris in the mid-19th century.
+Auguste Bruno Braquehais (28 January 1823 – 13 February 1875) was a French photographer active primarily in Paris in the mid-19th century, in partnership with his wife Laure Mathilde Gouin.
 His photographic work documenting the 1871 Paris Commune is considered an important early example of photojournalism.
-While largely forgotten after his death, his work was rediscovered during preparations for the Commune's centennial in 1971, and his photographs have since been the exhibited at numerous museums, including the Musée d'Art et d'Histoire, the Musée d'Orsay, and the Carnavalet Museum.
+While largely forgotten in the years after his death, his work was rediscovered during preparations for the Commune's centennial in 1971, and his photographs have since been the exhibited at numerous museums, including the Musée d'Art et d'Histoire, the Musée d'Orsay, and the Carnavalet Museum.

 Life

-Braquehais was born in Dieppe, Seine-Maritime, in 1823.
+Braquehais was born in Dieppe, Seine-Maritime in 1823.
 Deaf from a young age, he attended the Institut royal des sourds et muets (Royal Institute of the Deaf and Mute) in Paris.
-He worked as a lithographer in Caen until 1850, when he met photographer Alexis Gouin (ca. 1790s–1855), and moved to Paris to work in Gouin's studio.
-Gouin specialized in colored daguerreotypes (they were colored by his stepdaughter, Laure Mathilde Gouin) and stereoscopic plates.
+He worked as a lithographer in Caen until 1850, when he met photographer Alexis Gouin (c.1790s–1855), and moved to Paris to work in Gouin's studio.
+Gouin specialised in coloured daguerreotypes (they were coloured by his stepdaughter, Laure Mathilde Gouin) and stereoscopic plates.

 In 1852, Braquehais opened his own studio on the rue de Richelieu in Paris, where he produced images of female nudes.
-Following the death of Gouin in 1855, he managed Gouin's studio with Gouin's widow and stepdaughter (he married Gouin's stepdaughter, but sources are unclear whether it was before or after Gouin's death).
+Following the death of Gouin in 1855, he managed Gouin's studio with Gouin's widow, Marie, and stepdaughter (he married Gouin's stepdaughter, but sources are unclear whether it was before or after Gouin's death).
 In 1863, after the death of Gouin's widow, Braquehais opened a new studio, Paris Photography, on the Boulevard des Italiens.
 Braquehais's work was exhibited at the Société française de photographie in 1864 and at the Paris Universal Exposition of 1867.

 In March 1871, a group of disenchanted soldiers, workers, and professionals seized control of Paris and set up a government known as the Paris Commune.
 This was one of the first major events in France to be "covered" by photographers.
 While many of these photographers focused on the ruins and destruction in the aftermath of the fall of the Commune, Braquehais ventured out of his studio at the height of the Commune's power, photographing its participants and events, most notably the toppling of the Vendôme Column.
 Braquehais published 109 of his photographs in a booklet, Paris During the Commune.
 After the fall of the Commune, government authorities used Braquehais's photos to track down and arrest the Commune's supporters.

 In the years after the Paris Commune, Braquehais struggled financially, though he did do photographic advertising work for a clock company.
-By early 1874, he was bankrupt, and was jailed for 13 months for loss of confidence.
+By early 1874, he was bankrupt and was jailed for 13 months for loss of confidence.
 He died in February 1875, a few days after his release.